swamyswamynathan123/personalastrologeragent/USERS.md

 ---

-## Transit Calendar
+## Transit Timeline Tab

-The **Transit Calendar** tab shows outer-planet transit activity for your chart across the current month, with:
+The **Transit Calendar** tab shows outer-planet transit activity for your chart across the current year, with:

 - **Transit Timeline** — a Gantt-style chart showing when each outer planet forms a major aspect to a natal point over the next 12 months.
 Wider bars = multi-pass (retrograde) transits.
 Hover a bar for exact dates.
-- **Monthly Calendar** — day-by-day transit events colour-coded by aspect type (harmonious / challenging / neutral).

 ---